wangyitingmary/wangyitingmary.github.io/index.md

 ## Introduction

-Welcome to visit Bioinformatic Tools and Pipeline Laboratory of Yersinia pestics branch of ICDC!
+Welcome to visit Bioinformatic Tools and Pipeline Laboratory of Mary's!

 Bioinformatic Tools and Pipeline Laboratory is a repository for lab members and collaborators to share useful scripts and applications.